Simple fundraising ideas for Giving Tuesday

 How do small charities use Giving Tuesday?

 Size shouldn't be a barrier to success — in fact, CAF says that most of those involved are small or local charities who find ways to make the day work for them.
-For example Wessex Cancer Trust, which relies on 300 volunteers to help run its services, has used Giving Tuesday to encourage new volunteers to sign up.
+For example, in the U.K., Wessex Cancer Trust, which relies on 300 volunteers to help run its services, has used Giving Tuesday to encourage new volunteers to sign up.
 The Lotus Flower, which helps empower women in Iraq, ran a special appeal asking people to sponsor a sister in need.
 Tiverton and District Community Transport Association asked people to 'declutter and donate' items that could be sold to raise money for the charity.
 And Chelwood Foodbank Plus asked people to take a packed lunch to work and donate the money they'd saved on buying lunch.

 Roberts says the key to successes like these is keeping things simple.
 "Don’t stray too far from the charity’s mission or what you know you’re capable of delivering.
-If you’re reliant on volunteers there’s no point trying to organise a big event a few short weeks out," she says.
+If you’re reliant on volunteers there’s no point trying to organize a big event a few short weeks out," she says.

-"Lots of organisations avoid just asking for money, but complement any ask for donations with a very simple activity or event to attract interest."
+"Lots of organizations avoid just asking for money, but complement any ask for donations with a very simple activity or event to attract interest."
 Think about how you can combine online and offline communication, she adds: "Giving Tuesday is usually described as a social media campaign, but very often physical activities or events prove the most popular."

 The best campaigns will have been well planned in advance, which also means planning for success.
 "Many charities see a surge in donations or activity on the day so you’ll need to be prepared," says Roberts.
 "Make sure staff or volunteers are aware of what you’re doing, and be sure to check that your online donation page, telephones, buckets or whatever else are all in good working order."